MervCodes

 ollama pull codestral:22b

-Mistral's Codestral at 22B parameters hits a sweet spot — significantly better than 7B models, but still runnable on 16GB machines with quantization.
+Mistral's 22B hits a sweet spot — significantly better than 7B, still runnable on 16GB with quantization.

 ollama pull llama3.1:70b

-If you have the RAM for it, the 70B Llama 3.1 is remarkably capable.
-It's the closest you'll get to cloud-tier quality locally.
+If you've got the RAM, 70B is remarkably capable.
+Closest you'll get to cloud quality locally.

 ollama list

-This is where Ollama shines for developers.
-It exposes a REST API on localhost:11434 that's compatible with the OpenAI chat completions format.
-This means most tools and libraries that work with OpenAI also work with Ollama — just change the base URL.
+This is where Ollama really shines for developers.
+The REST API at localhost:11434 is OpenAI-compatible, which means most existing tools and libraries work — just change the base URL.

 Basic API Call